Chernandezz/chernandezz/README.md

 # 👋 Hi there!

-## 👨‍💻 Cristian Hernández | Full-Stack Developer & Backend Specialist
+## 👨‍💻 Cristian Hernández | Full-Stack Developer

 ---

 ### 💫 About Me

-I’m a passionate developer with over **3 years** of experience, specializing in backend architecture and scalable systems.
-I’ve dedicated over **1000 hours** mentoring in PHP, C, Python, Java, JavaScript, and Git.
-AWS Certified and IT Administrator with a strong focus on security, performance, and clean code.
-Always seeking new challenges and continuous learning.
+I’m a Full-Stack Developer specializing in both front-end and back-end technologies.
+As the Creator and Lead Developer of [Activlingo](https://activlingo.com), an AI-driven platform for immersive English practice, I design and implement end-to-end solutions with a strong focus on security, scalability, and performance.
+AWS Certified and seasoned IT Administrator with extensive mentoring experience, I deliver clean, maintainable code and drive innovation in web development.

 ---

 ### 🔭 Current Focus

-- **Backend Development:** Laravel, Node.js, FastAPI
+- **Full Stack Development:** Angular, React, Node.js, FastAPI
+- **Backend Architecture:** RESTful APIs, Microservices, Relational & NoSQL Databases
 - **Cloud & DevOps:** AWS (Lambda, EC2, S3), Docker, Kubernetes
-- **Mentoring & Training:** Best practices and programming guidance for junior developers
+- **Mentoring & Training:** Guiding junior developers and conducting code reviews
-- **Open Source:** Active contributions and community collaborations

 ---